sqlxpert/stay-stopped-aws-rds-aurora/README.md

   [RDS-EVENT-0153](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Events.Messages.html#RDS-EVENT-0153)
   (Aurora database cluster).
   You do not need to set any opt-in or opt-out tags.
-As long as _you_, rather than _AWS_, started your database this time, Stay-Stopped won't stop it.
+As long as _you_, rather than _AWS_, started your database this time, Stay-Stopped won't stop it.&sup1;

 - <a name="design-idempotence"></a>Stopping stuff is inherently
   idempotent: keep trying until it stops!
 This tool tries every 9 minutes